Time-lapse Plan Calculator

 Readiness Rules:

-Readiness labels combine the arithmetic with practical guardrails for cards, timing, and motion rendering.
+The readiness labels combine arithmetic with practical guardrails for memory cards, timing, motion blur, and long-sequence handling.

 |---|---|---|